 Discomfort and pain are minimal and normal after your dental implant procedure.
 Your dentist may provide pain medication as needed to relieve the discomfort.
 You may notice:

 - Some swelling of your gums and cheeks

 - Minor bleeding and bruising of the implant site

-Dental implant recovery depends on a variety of factors, including your health and the number of posts needed.
-Obviously, you recover faster for a single tooth implant than for full dental implants.
+Recovery depends on a variety of factors, including your health and the number of posts needed.
+Obviously, you recover faster for a single tooth implant than for full mouth implants.
 Healing from dental implant surgery typically takes four to six months.

-Once you get dental implants, maintain them with healthy daily oral hygiene habits, just like you care for your natural teeth.
-Whether you get a single tooth implant, mini dental implants or full dental implants, you must care for them to make them last.
+Once you get tooth implants, maintain them with healthy daily oral hygiene habits just like you care for your natural teeth.
+Whether you get a single tooth implant, mini or full mouth implants, you must care for them to make them last.
 Failure to floss and brush your teeth can cause infection and other problems.
 Smoking can also contribute to implant failure, so avoid it.

-During your recovery period, schedule follow-up appointments with your Yonkers family dentist any day of the week, since you now have a Saturday dentist and a Sunday dentist available.
+During your recovery period, schedule follow-up appointments with your implant dentist specialist any day of the week, since you now have a Saturday dentist and a Sunday dentist available.
 With proper care, your dental implants can last a lifetime.
 Because of that, many people feel the dental implant procedure is worth the investment.

 Do you have any questions about dental implants?
 Please contact our cosmetic dentistry center located in Yonkers, Westchester County for a consultation with the leading dental implants specialists Dr. Yana Rosenstein and Dr. Fadi Beydoun DDS.